 Compared to passenger cars, motorcycles are unstable.
 It is fairly common for a motorcycle rollover to occur and for a rider to be ejected.
 Unlike people in passenger cars, people on a motorcycle are virtually unprotected and may suffer catastrophic injuries, even if they were not traveling very fast at the time of the rollover.
 Motorcycle rollover accidents sometimes result from a rider laying the bike down to avoid a negligently driven car.
-The California motorcycle accident lawyers at Black & DePaoli. are here to help you determine whether you may have a claim after a crash.
+The California motorcycle accident lawyers at The Law Office of Black & DePaoli, PC are here to help you determine whether you may have a claim after a crash.

 Motorcycle Rollover Accident Claims